Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/articles/node-common-modules/index.md

 When `main.js` loads `a.js`, then `a.js` in turn loads `b.js`.
 At that point, `b.js` tries to load `a.js`.
 In order to prevent an infinite loop, an unfinished copy of the `a.js` exports object is returned to the `b.js` module. `b.js` then finishes loading, and its `exports` object is provided to the `a.js` module.

-By the time `main.js` has loaded both modules, they're both finished.
+By the time `main.js` has loaded both modules, they’re both finished.
 The output of this program would thus be:

     $ node main.js
     main starting